How to invest in overvalued markets

 Because the returns are based on mean reversal (valuations tend to return to what they have been on average over long periods of time) they have been surprisingly accurate.

-These are the returns GMO says we can look forward to over the next seven years:
+Here is an example of the returns GMO says we can look forward to over the next seven years:

 Source: www.gmo.com (Free registration required) as of 31 July 2017